 Checklist: Critical first steps in emergency media management for the first 72 hours in a rapid-onset emergency

-The Lead Member Media Manager and CEG Communications will work together with the CO to do the following:
+The Lead Member (LM) Media Manager and CI Secretariat communications will work together with the Country Office(CO)/Regional Management Unit (RMU) to do the following: :

 - CO media focal point: Decide on immediate media focal point in CO and tell all staff to channel media requests through the media focal point.

-- Who’s doing what: Divide responsibilities for handling press releases, talking points, CI member requests, media etc. between LM, CO and CEG Communications.
+- Who’s doing what: Divide responsibilities for handling press releases, talking points, CI member requests, media etc. between LM, CO, Regional Communications Advisor and CI Secretariat communications.
 Notify COMWG of who’s doing what.

 - Approval procedures: Agree on approval procedures for press releases, talking points, human interest stories etc. as per the sign-off protocol in the Communications Handbook (page 12).

 - Media strategy: Develop an initial media strategy.
 Identify any security risks/political sensitivities, advocacy messages, etc. Example strategy: Ukraine crisis global communications strategy and risk analysis.

 - Workplan: Develop a communications workplan for the early stages of the emergency.
 This should include: press releases, key messages, stories of those impacted by the emergency, photos/videos, CARE’s response to the emergency (interviews with staff, broll of distributions or other CARE activities) and possibly blogs.

 - Deploy Emergency Communications Officer(s) and/or photographer/videographer: Determine if it is necessary/beneficial to deploy an Emergency Communications Officer(s) and/or photographer/videographer.
 If yes, they should be identified and deployed ideally within 48 hours as per the personnel deployment protocol.
 Notify COMWG immediately and send contact information for Emergency Communications Officer.

 - Sharing information: Send all approved information to